drakkan/sftpgo/docs/webdav.md

 To properly support dead properties we need a design decision, probably the best solution is to write a plugin and store them inside a supported data provider.

+SFTPGo also supports setting the modification time using the `X-OC-Mtime` header.
+Nextcloud compatible clients set this header.

 If you find any other quirks or problems please let us know opening a GitHub issue, thank you!